Institute of the Five-Fold Ministry

 BBSCE126 Basic Doctrine

-Description: This course I a systematic study of the essential elements of biblical doctrine, including the doctrines of revelation, inspiration, God, the Holy Spirit, angels, Satan and demonology, man, sin, Christ, the atonement, and Heaven and Hell.
+Description: In this course, I systematically study the essential elements of biblical doctrine, including the doctrines of revelation, inspiration, God, the Holy Spirit, angels, Satan and demonology, man, sin, Christ, the atonement, and Heaven and Hell.

 BBSCE127 Prayer II

-Description: The purpose of this course is to provide an introduction to the theology and practice of prayer.
-This course will introduce the vital contribution of prayer in developing the whole person mentally, physically, and spiritually and help students in their understanding and practice of prayer.
+Description: This course provides the theological aspect and practice of prayer.
+Also, this course will introduce the vital contribution of prayer in developing the whole person mentally, physically, and spiritually and help students understand and practice prayer.
 This will happen through the exploration of the experience of prayer in both the Old and New Testaments, as well as the history of the Church, with special emphasis on the prayer life of Jesus and the early church.
 It will also examine the place of prayer in both the life of the individual and the church community.
 The course is designed to impact the personal prayer life of the students.
 Expect a miracle!

 BB128 Evangelism and the Kingdom of God

-Description: The course is built around a careful analysis of the central evangelistic message preached by Jesus and the apostles.
-In this course the student will examine the gospel of the Kingdom and how it was interpreted, preached, and demonstrated by Jesus and His followers and the relevance of the message for today.
+Description: The course is built around carefully analyzing the central evangelistic message preached by Jesus and the apostles.
+In this course, the student will examine the gospel of the Kingdom and how it was interpreted, preached, and demonstrated by Jesus and His followers, as well as the relevance of the message for today.

 BBSCE129 Contemporary Issues in Church Development

 Description: The importance of understanding and evaluating contemporary issues in church development will be explored in this course.
 The Holy Spirit crosses denominational boundaries as he builds the body of Christ.
-This course will examine the possibilities as well as the problems associated with following the latest and greatest trends in the Christian community while remaining true to Scripture and open to the Holy Spirit’s guidance.
+This course will examine the possibilities and problems associated with following the latest and greatest trends in the Christian community while remaining true to Scripture and open to the Holy Spirit’s guidance.

 BBSCE130 Spiritual Directions